domeccleston/sharegpt/README.md

 5. Click the 'load unpacked' button in the top-left-hand corner.
 You will be prompted to select a folder with your local extension: select the unzipped folder you just cloned.
 6. Navigate to https://chat.openai.com/chat.
 You'll see a new button above the prompt bar allow you to hit share.

+# FAQ

+**I downloaded an older version of the extension, and don't see updates**

+Please ensure you have downloaded the latest version, then navigate to `chrome://extensions` and hit the refresh button in the bottom right of the extension card.
+This will reload the extension.

+**Does this collect any sensitive data?**

+No, this just collects your conversation with ChatGPT and your profile picture.